Nakakiyo092/edr-data-reader/README.md

 The communication is configured so that the example in the standard can be recreated.
 Modifications may be required to deal with specific ECUs.

+To test this script without an actual ECU, there is a [mock script](https://github.com/Nakakiyo092/edr-ecu-mock) which simulates an ECU with EDR data.